sgmurphy/wordpress-plugins/all-in-one-seo-pack/readme.txt

 == Changelog ==

+**New in Version 4.6.2**

+* New: Automatic Site Verification & Sitemap Submission to Google Search Console - You can now automatically verify & connect your site with Google Search Console and submit your sitemaps in just a few clicks!
+* Fixed: Plugin conflict with Divi addon modules that sometimes causes a fatal error when editing a post.

 **New in Version 4.6.1.1**

-* Fixed: Conflict with MonsterInsights Dimensions addon.
+* Fixed: Conflict with MonsterInsights Dimensions Addon.

 **New in Version 4.6.1**